 While I have an entire course dedicated solely to how to set up your Shopify store in a way to get people to actually hand over their debit card numbers and get the sale, there are things you’re doing wrong right now that tank sales.

 Let’s talk about the 5 things you’re doing to REPEL new clients, customers and MONEY for your Shopify store.
+These tips will give you solid ideas on how to promote and improve your store!

 So, why should you listen to ME?
 After all, there are billions of websites out there, am I right?!
 What makes “THIS GIRL” different?